Testing for people with symptoms (PCR tests)

 Book an assisted symptom-free test

-If you don’t feel confident taking the test by yourself at home you can take a assisted test at participating pharmacies across Sussex or at the dedicated testing centre at Hove Town Hall.
+If you don’t feel confident taking the test by yourself at home you can take an assisted test at participating pharmacies or at the dedicated testing centre at Hove Town Hall.
 These tests are taken under supervision of a member of staff who will then process your result for you on site within 30 minutes.

-- Find out more and book a symptom-free test.
-Tests must be booked in advance at most pharmacies.
+- Find out more and book an assisted symptom-free test.
+Tests must be booked in advance at most pharmacies

 Other testing routes

 Testing is also available through many workplaces and settings such as schools, colleges, universities, and the care sector.